gavinggordon/wordstore/README.md

-# WordStore v1.1.1
+# WordStore v2.0

 [![Build Status](https://travis-ci.org/gavinggordon/wordstore.svg?branch=master)](https://travis-ci.org/gavinggordon/wordstore)

 ## Synopsis

-This class (GGG\WordStore) allows one to create a language dictionary, by adding words and their translations, both of which can be searched for and retrieved after adding, in addition to custom parameters.
+This PHP class ( GGG\WordStore ) is a CRUD compliant language data storage class.
+It provides the ability to create a language dictionary.
+All enteries you create are stored in the WordStore and can contain user-definited parameters, all of which can be: searched and retrieved; updated; and, deleted.

 ## How to use 'WordStore'